USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/README.md

 - [Node](https://nodejs.org/en/download/)
   - This project's required Node version can be found in [.tool-versions](./.tool-versions)
-  - Since [Node versions](https://nodejs.org/en/about/releases/) enter and exit active LTS status regularly, using a Node version manager.
+  - Since [Node versions](https://nodejs.org/en/about/releases/) enter and exit active LTS status regularly, use a Node version manager.
 On Mac use asdf for version management by following theses steps:
       - Install asdf if applicable (https://asdf-vm.com/guide/getting-started.html)
       - Install GnuPG (a prerequiste for asdf controlling Nodejs version)